keithatxxdotnetwork/all-docs/docs/wiki/runtimeUpdate.md

         \[spec_name\]-runtime-\[spec_version\]
     -   Make sure the spec version is correctly increased for the runtime
-        -   Example: current runtime spec version is 202, new version needs to be 203 at least, for the upgrade to be performed
+        -   Example: current runtime spec version is 202, so the new version needs to be at least 203 for the upgrade to be performed
     -   Make sure Cargo.toml versions are also increased for the cli and runtime packages.
 Also, any packages that import the runtime should be updated to import the new version